zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    Returns the current wall-clock time.

-   In general, you should use :zeek:id:`network_time` instead unless you are using Bro for non-networking uses (such as general scripting; not particularly recommended), because otherwise your script may behave very differently on live traffic versus played-back traffic from a save file.
+   In general, you should use :zeek:id:`network_time` instead unless you are using Zeek for non-networking uses (such as general scripting; not particularly recommended), because otherwise your script may behave very differently on live traffic versus played-back traffic from a save file.